 Any change in your rates depends on how your property's value changes compared to the average across the Auckland region.

-If your property value has changed by more, or less, than the average, you may pay more or less than the average 5.8 per cent rates increase forecast for the 2025/2026 year.
+If your property value changed by more, or less than the average, you may pay more or less than the 5.8 per cent rates increase increase for the 2025/2026 year.

-Visit How your property rates bill is made up for more information.
+For more information, visit How your rates bill is made up and what it pays for.